peepoclub/peepoChat/README.md

 # ⚠️ Warning
 This repository is currently outdated.

-peepoChat is in active development in a closed source, but when it would be in RC stage, we will open the source
+peepoChat is in active development in a closed source, but when it would be in Release Candidate stage, we will open the source

 #